Jlkkkcc/Paper-FallingAsleepBifurcation/README.md

 Before you start to run analyses or plotting, make sure that you add the entire folder to the path in MATLAB.
 The repository contains four folders:

-1. "*Core Algorithms and Examples*": This folder contains the two core algorithms in this paper: the bifurcation function fitting and the prediction of the tipping point.
+1. "*Core Algorithms and Examples*": This folder contains the two core algorithms in this paper: feature and sleep distance evaluation, the bifurcation function fitting, and the prediction of the tipping point.
 The folder also includes some example data for exploration on your own.

 2. "*Process Codes (NoData)*": This folder contains the process codes to read, process, and analyse the raw sleep data.
 The raw sleep data should be obtained as specified previously, no data has been given here.